 TGbe editor: Insert the new subclause 33.x.y BSS parameter critical update as follows:

-33.x.y BSS parameter critical update
+33.x.y BSS parameter critical update procdedure

 [Motion 115, #SP101], [Motion 115, #SP77] and Straw poll #191

-An AP within an AP MLD shall include in the Beacon and Probe Response frames it transmits a Change Sequence fields for each of all APs in the same AP MLD.
+An AP within an AP MLD shall include in the Beacon and Probe Response frames it transmits a Change Sequence fieldfor each of all APs in the same AP MLD.

-The Change Sequence field for each of other APs of the MLD shall be carriedin the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP.
+The Change Sequence field for each of other APs of the MLD shall be carried in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP.

-The Change Sequence field for the AP shall be carried in the MLD-level/common information field of the multi-link element.
+The Change Sequence field for the AP shall be carried in the TBD field.

-If an AP within an AP MLD is in a Multiple BSSID set, then the AP shall include in the Multiple BSSID element of the Beacon and Probe Response frames it transmits a Change Sequence fields for each of nontransmitted BSSIDs in the same multiple BSSID set .
+If an AP within an AP MLD is transmitted BSSID in a Multiple BSSID set, then the AP shall include in the the Beacon and Probe Response frames it transmits a Change Sequence field for each of nontransmitted BSSIDs in the same multiple BSSID set .

-The Change Sequence field for each of the nontransmitted BSSIDs shall be carried in the MLD-level/common information field of the multi-link element which is carried in non-transmitted BSSID Profile of the Multiple BSSID element.
+The Change Sequence field for each of the nontransmitted BSSIDs shall be carried in the TBD field.

-The AP within the AP MLD shall increase the value (modulo 256) of the Change Sequence field (1 octet) in the next transmitted Beacon frame(s) for an AP in the same AP MLD or a nontransmitted BSSID in the same multiple BSSID set when a critical update occurs to any of the elements inside the Beacon frame sent by that AP.
-The critical updates are defined in 11.2.3.15 (TIM Broadcast) and the TBD additional update can be added.
-It is TBD whether Change Sequence field is equal to Check Beacon field (see 9.6.14.2 (TIM frame format)) or not.
+An AP within an AP MLD shall increase the value (modulo TBD maximum value) of the Change Sequence field in the next transmitted Beacon frame(s) for the AP when a critical update occurs to any of the elements for the AP.
+An AP within an AP MLD shall increase the value (modulo TBD maximum value) of the Change Sequence field in the next transmitted Beacon frame(s) for another AP in the same AP MLD when a critical update occurs to any of the elements for that AP.
+An AP within an AP MLD shall increase the value (modulo TBD maximum value) of the Change Sequence field in the next transmitted Beacon frame(s) for a nontransmitted BSSID in the same multiple BSSID set when a critical update occurs to any of the elements for the nontrasnmitted BSSID.The critical updates are defined in 11.2.3.15 (TIM Broadcast) and the TBD additional update can be added.
+The Change Sequence field is TBD.

-The AP within the AP MLD can classify other changes in the Beacon frame as critical updates and among these updates can be included those that are described in 11.2.3.15 (TIM Broadcast)
+Note: The Change Sequence field is at most 1 octet in length.

-An AP within an AP MLD shall include in the Capability Information field of the Beacon and Probe Response frames it transmites a TBD subfield which provides an early indication of an update to the Change Sequence field value in the RNR for any AP in the same AP MLD.
+An AP within an AP MLD shall provide in the Capability Information field of the Beacon and Probe Response frames it transmites an early indication (TBD subfield) of an update to the Change Sequence field value in the RNR for any AP in the same AP MLD.

 A non-AP STA within a non-AP MLD may decode the TBD subfield in the Capability Information field.

 [Motion 115, #SP101]